An implementation of neural simulation-based inference for parameter estimation in ATLAS

 \subsection{Spread in ensemble predictions}

 An ensemble of networks is trained for each classification task, as discussed in Section~\ref{sec:ensembling}.
-The spread in their predictions for the same event reveals the events for the which the number of training events is a limitation, and this can inform the optimization of the training strategy.
-This spread is shown for example events in \Fig{\ref{fig:ensemble_pred_scores}}, where a wider spread indicates a larger ensemble uncertainty.
+Large spreads in the predictions for the same event reveals regions of phase space for which the number of training events is a limitation, and this can inform the optimization of the training strategy. \Fig{\ref{fig:ensemble_pred_scores}} shows ensemble distributions for a few example events where wider distributions indicate larger uncertainties.
 The propagation of these uncertainties in the estimated probability density ratios requires careful consideration of their correlated impact on the final parameter estimate, and is described in \Sect{\ref{sec:syst_stat_uncertainties}}.